thosgood/this-weeks-finds/markdown/51-100/week079.md

 identity 1~Rd~.
 This gives us a special element of hom(LRd,d).
 Let's call this

-e~d~: LRd → d
+e~d~: LRd \to d

 What is this morphism like in an example?
-Say L: Set → Grp takes each set to the free group on that set, and R: Grp → Set takes each group to its underlying set.
+Say L: Set \to Grp takes each set to the free group on that set, and R: Grp \to Set takes each group to its underlying set.
 Then if d is a group, LRd is the free group on the underlying set of d.
 There's an obvious homomorphism from LRd to d, taking each word of elements in d and their inverses to their product in